zai-org/SCAIL/README.md

 * 2025.12.08: 🔥 We release the inference code of SCAIL on [SAT](https://github.com/THUDM/SwissArmyTransformer).
 * 2025.12.11: 👀 We’ve added more interesting cases to our gallery on [project page](https://teal024.github.io/SCAIL/)!
 Check it out!
 * 2025.12.11: 💥 SCAIL is now officially opensourced on [HuggingFace](https://huggingface.co/zai-org/SCAIL-Preview) and [ModelScope](https://modelscope.cn/models/ZhipuAI/SCAIL-Preview)!!
-* 2025.12.14: ❤️ Huge thanks to KJ for the work done on adaptation — he moved faster than our own adaptation process, and ComfyUI support for the model itself now seems just around the corner.
-However, the pose extraction & rendering has not being fully adapted to ComfyUI yet, and we recommand direct using [SCAIL_Pose](https://github.com/teal024/SCAIL-Pose) to extract the pose and using the generated pose in ComfyUI for a temporary solution.
 * 2025.12.14: 🥳 Thanks as well to friends in the community for testing the work!
 Despite the fact that only 1.5% of SCAIL’s training samples are anime data, and that we did not intentionally collect any multi-character anime data, we were surprised to see that the model can already handle many complex anime characters and even support multi-character anime interactions.
 The release of SCAIL-Preview is intended to demonstrate the soundness of our proposed pose representation and model architecture, with clear potential for further scaling and enhancement.
+* 2025.12.16: ❤️ Huge thanks to KJ for the work done on adaptation — SCAIL is officially available in ComfyUI, check [ComfyUI-WanVideoWrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper)!!!
+Meanwhile, the pose extraction & rendering has also been partly adapted to ComfyUI in [ComfyUI-SCAIL-Pose](https://github.com/kijai/ComfyUI-SCAIL-Pose), currently without multi-character tracking and multi-character facial keypoints.